Muhammed-Tariq/waveform-analysis/README.md

 # Waveform Analysis

-Currently in progress -- uses an increased focus on dynamics and frequency analysis due to the results of the psychological experiment.
+Currently finished -- uses an increased focus on dynamics and frequency analysis due to the results of the psychological experiment.